 If you’re looking for a flight review where the blogger swoons over how great SWISS Business Class is or how you should redeem X amount of miles to fly SWISS over X airline, then you have come to the wrong place.
-I will give you the spoiler and tell you that I’m not the biggest fan of SWISS Business Class as I don’t think it is a very competitive product.
+I will give you a spoiler and tell you that I’m not the biggest fan of SWISS Business Class as I don’t think it is a very competitive product.
 Their current Business Class product is old and outdated and their new Business Class product is only a slight improvement over their current offering.

 The Boeing 777-300ER will be SWISS’ new long-haul, flagship aircraft.
-SWISS currently flies them to destinations such as Bangkok, Hong Kong, Los Angles and San Francisco and will add more routes when the Airbus A340s are phased out.
+SWISS currently flies them to destinations such as Bangkok, Hong Kong, Los Angles, and San Francisco and will add more routes when the Airbus A340s are phased out.
 This SWISS Business Class review is for Bangkok to Zurich.

 SWISS Business Class Review